liannfinlayson26/Financial-Web-Extract-Python/README.md

-## Financial Web Extraction in Python using Web APIS
+# Financial Web Extraction in Python using Web APIS

-# Project Objectives:
+## Project Objectives
 1. Utilize the APIs of multiple banking superintendencies in Latin America such as:
    * Dominican Republic
    * Panama